Module: Lich::Common::GUI::Accessibility

 • input (Gtk::Widget)

-The input widget to associate with the label.
+the input widget to connect to the label

 • text (String)